GfSE/SpecIF/documentation/02_Concepts.md

 Some standards are available for single domains like CAD data exchange or requirements exchange.
 Unfortunately these standards are not cover the entire PLM and often a manual work is required when exchanging data between different tools, because of some tool-specific interpretations of the exchange standards.

 To solve these problems, SpecIF will define a standard for data exchange and integrate PLM data of any kind.
 To achieve this goal SpecIF defines a syntax for a data format and also a semantics, that describes how specific PLM data shall be expressed using the SpecIF syntax.
-So the SpecIF defines
+Therefore, the SpecIF defines

 1. A *syntax* for the data representation (data format(s))
 2. A definition of (data) type names and their meanings (*semantics*)